Clinical trials involving medicinal products

 • Any substance or combination of substances which may be administered to human beings with a view to making a medical diagnosis or to restoring, correcting or modifying physiological functions in human beings is likewise considered a medicinal product.

-The Kenniscentrum Geneesmiddelenonderzoek provides comprehensive support services for clinical trials, such as:
+KGO provides comprehensive services for clinical trials, including:

-• Pharmacological advice for clinical trial design and study protocols;
+• Pharmacological advice for trial design and research protocols;

 Investigator’s Brochure (IB)